 Excuse #3: A mammogram is too painful or I’ve heard it’s too painful.

-Compression is an integral part of both a conventional mammogram and a Genius™ 3D mammogram.
+Compression is an integral part of a mammogram.
 This part of the exam, however, only lasts a few seconds and is vital to producing the best images from the exam.
-Once they’ve done the exam, many patients are surprised that the “compression or squishing” isn’t actually as bad as they expected or stories they were told.
+Many patients are surprised that the “compression or squishing” isn’t actually as bad as they expected or stories they were told.

 Excuse #4: I’m worried my doctor will find something.